YasinEnigma/chatbot/task-001/README.md

 # Read speech from microphone and convert to text
 1. Select Language and Download Recognizer model from [Vosk](https://alphacephei.com/vosk/models)
-2. Replace 'url' with your specified model
+2. Replace 'url' in microphone.py with your specified model link
+3. Run project

 # Clone Project
 ```